 print_above_average(scores, avg) # fokus på fortolkningen/outputtet (INTERACTION)

-The above design demonstrates both decomposition: we split the program into well-defined tasks, and functional thinking in that we express these tasks as functions that can be reused or modified independently.
+The above design demonstrates both decomposition, we split the program into well-defined tasks, and functional thinking, in that we express these tasks as functions that can be reused or modified independently.
 Notice how the program is quite easy to read from top to bottom, with each function performing one focused job.
 This makes it much easier to reason about, test, and maintain.

 FUNCTIONAL THINKING